static-web-server/static-web-server/README.md

     -c, --cors-allow-origins <cors-allow-origins>
             Specify an optional CORS list of allowed origin hosts separated by comas.
 Host ports or protocols aren't being checked.
-Use an asterisk (*) to allow any host [env: SERVER_CORS_ALLOW_ORIGINS=]  [default: ] -a, --host <host>
+Use an asterisk (*) to allow any host [env: SERVER_CORS_ALLOW_ORIGINS=]  [default: ] -z, --directory-listing <directory-listing>
+            Enable directory listing for all requests ending with the slash character (‘/’) [env:
+            SERVER_DIRECTORY_LISTING=]
+    -a, --host <host>
             Host address (E.g 127.0.0.1 or ::1) [env: SERVER_HOST=]  [default: ::]